 Press the biscuit mixture into the bottom of the pan.
 You don't have to worry if there are bits of flour here and there.
 Just make sure it's even distributed across the bottom.

-Prepare the Easy Scrambled Tofu recipe below.
+Prepare the Easy Scrambled Tofu according to the recipe linked above.

 While you're waiting for the Scrambled Tofu to cook, spread the veggie sausage crumbles evenly over the top of the biscuit layer.